Ron Brierley: Early career

 Brierley began his career as the publisher of a horse racing tip sheet.
 He followed this with an investment analysis newsletter "Stocks and Shares" which he founded in 1956 at age 19.
 This sought to identify undervalued special situations and suggest what could be done with the companies.

-His first bid via R.A.Brierley Investments Ltd was for the Otago Farmers Co-Operative Association in July 1961, which had become attractive as a target due to its cheapness, its unusual legal structure and the company being moved to an unofficial NZX bourse due to failing to comply with exchange listing requirements.
+His first bid via R.A.
+Brierley Investments Ltd was for the Otago Farmers Co-Operative Association in July 1961, which had become attractive as a target due to its cheapness, its unusual legal structure and the company being moved to an unofficial NZX bourse due to failing to comply with exchange listing requirements.
 While Brierley's offer was rejected, the company was forced into a change in policy and the market price of the company leapt upwards.

 Other targets of Brierley's activist investment style in the 1960s and 1970s included the Southern Cross Building Society, the Finance Corporation of New Zealand, Citizens and Graziers and the Southern Farmers Co-operative Ltd in Australia.
+He launched an unsuccessful US$1 billion hostile takeover of American building materials manufacturer CalMat Company in 1988.
 Brierley's view was that his holding company, Brierley Investments Ltd, was "a monitoring organisation that continually evaluated the performance of various companies and acted as a catalyst to promote the most effective ownership of a company."